 Spending one chunk of time to plan and create your week of Instagram posts will make posting regularly much easier.

 Create a plan for your weekly content based on the day of the week, blog posts you're creating, or events you have planned.
-Keeping a stash of photos on your phone to use later is a huge time saver as well.
+Keeping a stash of photos on your phone to use later is also a huge time saver.

 Be smart with social media tools